rashadism/openchoreo/install/quick-start/README.md

 In single-cluster setups, the cluster agent should start automatically after Helm completes the installation.
 The Helm post-install jobs automatically:
 - Copy the cluster-gateway CA from control plane to data/build plane namespaces
-- Create TLS certificates using cert-manager
+- Create TLS certificates for secure communication

 If the agent pod is stuck, check the Helm job logs: